 While the storm sewer system is designed to keep water out of the lane of travel during most events, it still occurs.
 However, according to the United States Environmental Projection Agency (EPA) recent years have seen more frequent and intense rainfall events.
 Based on data collected over the past 10 years, storm sewer design calculations are beginning to change to accommodate these more frequent and intense storm events.

-In a subdivision, most streets will have standing water in the street after a large rainfall event, but it generally should stay within the area around the curb.
+In a residential subdivision, most streets will have standing water in the street after a large rainfall event, but it generally should stay within the area around the curb.
 Most streets are designed to have a low point(s) where water from each direction of the street flows to the inlets.
 When the storm event exceeds the design and the water begins to fill the street, the street and adjacent yards at the low points are designed with an emergency overflow.
 Here, the water runs through the yards to a pond or swale instead of toward the homes.
 Sometimes, the street itself acts as the emergency overflow.
 In this case, the street will convey the water to another, lower point.

 When we experience big storm events, people often ask why the rainfall doesn’t go into the storm sewer right away.
 It’s likely because precipitation amounts brought by the storm exceeded what the storm sewer system was designed to handle or inlets or pipes have been blocked.
 Larger pipes and more water inlets can take away more water, but at a cost.
 Design engineers have created standards by which roadways and storm sewer systems are planned.
 However, these standards are beginning to change with more frequent and intense rain events.